JSBmanD/docs/pages/dashboard/people-based-attribution.md

 This document highlights each of the section where you can expect to see differences between our old analytics and new People-Based Attribution.

+[block:callout]
+{
+  "type": "protip",
-!!! protip "No changes required"
+  "title": "No changes required",
-    We've changed the entire back-end of analytics without requiring any code or implementation changes on your end.
+  "body": "We've changed the entire back-end of analytics without requiring any code or implementation changes on your end."
+}
+[/block]

 ## Data Mapping